sarahcorkery/16S-Amplicon-Variant-Sequence-Processing-Pipeline/README.md

 install.packages("RColorBrewer")
 install.packages("tidyverse")
 ```
-Be sure to load these package's libraries prior to beginning the pipeline.
+Be sure to load these package's libraries prior to beginning work.

 ```{r}
 library(phyloseq)